tbarlow12/tbarlow12.github.io/_posts/2018-8-31-bucket-list.md

 permalink: /bucket-list/
 ---

+This is an ever-growing, ever-changing list of things I would like to accomplish as a software engineer, both in my professional and personal life.

 - [ ] Find an interesting open-source project and submit a PR within 24 hours
 - [ ] File a patent for software you wrote (at work or otherwise)
 - [x] Write a REST API